-- What are the state law requirements on payment of employment taxes (unemployment, workers' compensation, provincial income, local wage, etc.) upon facility closure? - Do any federal or state withholding or other employment taxes have to be paid out of the ordinary course when a facility closes?
+- What are the legal requirements on payment of employment taxes (unemployment, workers' compensation, provincial income, local wage, etc.) upon facility closure? - Do any federal or provincial withholding or other employment taxes have to be paid out of the ordinary course when a facility closes?